Design and Scheduling of an AI-based Queueing System: Model

 \section{Model}

 We begin by presenting our analytic framework in the heavy traffic regime.
 There are two possible data generating processes we can study.
 We could view jobs as originating from a \emph{single} common arrival process, where interarrival times are independent of job features, true classes labels, and service times.
 This single arrival stream allows us to disentangle the arrival and service processes of predicted classes, and directly use the diffusion limit to show optimality of the \ourmethod.

 On the other hand, we may consider a more general generating process where the arrival and service processes for different classes are exogenously given.
 In this setting, we can still show similar mathematical guarantees as under the single stream model using heavy traffic analysis techniques pioneered by~\citet{MandelbaumSt04}.
-However, this proof approach weakens our optimality results: we can only show optimality of the \ourmethod~over first-come-first-serve policies, whereas under the single stream model, the direct analysis allows proving optimality over all feasible policies (see Section~\ref{subsection: convergence of the classical queueing model}).
-Furthermore, this proof approach requires more restrictive regularity conditions than the direct method that is possible under the single arrival stream model---see Section~\ref{subsection: comparison to the optimality result in MS} for a detailed discussion.
-We view the practical modeling capabilities of the two data generating assumptions to be similar; the singe arrival stream is a good model of the content moderation system (as depicted in Figure~\ref{fig:diagram}).
+However, this proof approach weakens our optimality results: we can only establish optimality of the \ourmethod~over p-FCFS policies (those serving jobs first-come-first-serve within each predicted class), whereas the single stream model yields optimality over all feasible policies.
+The gap is a consequence of misclassification.
+With class-specific arrival streams, the arrival timing of a job is informative of its real class, hence of its service law, so waiting jobs in a predicted class are no longer identically distributed and the interchange argument behind the reduction to p-FCFS breaks down.
+The single common arrival stream keeps interarrivals independent of class, which preserves this reduction and is what yields optimality over all feasible policies (see Section~\ref{subsection: convergence of the classical queueing model}).
+We view the practical modeling capabilities of the two data generating assumptions to be similar.
+The single arrival stream is a good model of the content moderation system (as depicted in Figure~\ref{fig:diagram}).
 Henceforth, we thus focus on the single common arrival process for expositional clarity and crisp mathematical results.

+In the remainder of this section we formalize the single-stream model and the associated heavy-traffic framework.
+Our goal is to show that, under this modeling choice, the heavy-traffic scaling and diffusion limits for the induced predicted-class processes are entirely standard.
+To that end, we first lay out the indexing and notational conventions, distinguishing true classes from predicted classes and prelimit processes from their diffusion-scaled counterparts, which will be used consistently throughout the paper.